Introduction to Programming Microcontrollers

 #include <Arduino.h>

-The loop() function runs after setup() has finished.
+The instructions inside loop() continue to execute for as long as the microcontroller is powered.
 Unlike setup(), it does not run only once.
-It repeats continuously while the microcontroller has power.
-This repeated execution is central to most embedded programs.
 A microcontroller usually waits for inputs, checks conditions, updates outputs, communicates with devices, and then repeats the same process again and again.

 Although the minimal program above does not perform any visible action, it is still a valid program.
 It can be compiled and uploaded to the board.
 This is useful as a first test because it verifies that the toolchain, board selection, and upload connection are working before any circuit-specific code is introduced.